A lot is changing when it comes to Small Business Social Media Strategies. What should you be focusing on?

-Something that will remain important in 2018 will be to survey your audience or customers.
+Something that will remain important this year will be to survey your audience or customers.
 If you think doing a survey is a daunting task, don’t worry – there are many ways to do it!

 Here’s an article I wrote that shares 19 ways you can survey your ideal audience.. even if you don’t have an email list yet!

 Surveying your audience gives you valuable information about what your ideal customer is struggling with, what inspires then and how you can help them.
 Then, guess what? … you can create content that solves those problems, inspires them and helps them.

 Conducting a survey helps to identify their challenges, and then you can use the information to segment and tailor your content to give your customers exactly what they want in terms of social media content, blog content, videos and more.

 - Ask a simple question that will force people to narrow down their single biggest challenge. ie What is your single biggest challenge when it comes to using Facebook?
 Getting more customer? or keeping customer?
 Whatever it is, narrow it down to one topic initially.
 You can always ask follow up questions but this type of initial question helps to shine a light on areas you should focus on.